Already signed up? Once you requested, you will see this idea board added to your account in the next 12 hours.

 One Michelin Star restaurant with high-quality cooking.
 Definitely worth a stop!
 Portuguese fare served in a light-filled, white-tablecloth space at the Altis Belém Hotel.

-Passionate about art and street art, this tour focuses on the street art & graffiti scene within Lisbon.
-Through the walking tour, immerse yourself into the history, styles, and techniques of many (inter)national street artists.
-The idea is to share knowledge and bring awareness about the political, economic, and social issues that give rise to Lisbon’s street art and graffiti.
-Enjoy & participate in this cultural and immersive dialogue based on the edutainment principle, which means having fun while learning something new.
+Immerse yourself into the history, styles, and techniques of many (inter)national street artists.
+Gain knowledge and be aware about the political, economic, and social issues that give rise to Lisbon’s street art and graffiti.
+Enjoy & participate in a cultural and immersive dialogue based on the edutainment principle, which means having fun while learning something new.

 Houses the remarkable private collection of Calouste Gulbenkian.
 The building was constructed in keeping with the most modern concepts of museum architecture, designed in such a way as to remain in close harmony with the surrounding park.
-The space housing the permanent exhibition was recently renovated, following a project designed by the architect Paul Vandebotermet.
 The visit to the museum includes sections on Egyptian Art, Graeco-Roman Art, Islamic Art, European Painting, and the remarkable collection of pieces of jewelry designed by René Lalique.

 The cultural and shopping mecca of Lisbon is undisputedly the Chiado Lisbon area, whose elegant street 'Rua Garrett' has been placed along with other glamorous.